proglangdesign/proglangdesign.github.io/README.md

   github: inko-lang/inko
   gitlab: my-org/my-repo
   # Make sure you don't have too many icons, or they won't all fit.
-  # I'd recommend no more than two: one forum-like service (e.g. reddit, discourse)
+  # I'd recommend no more than two: one forum-like service (e.g. Reddit, Discourse)
-  # and one chat-like service (e.g. freenode, matrix).
+  # and one chat-like service (e.g. Libera, Matrix).
   # If you're really over more services than that, I'd personally recommend reconsidering;
   # a fragmented community isn't good for anybody.
   # If you use a service that isn't listed here, just open an issue, and I'll add it.